-LIE: The Tail of the Dragon owners have moved to Ohio and gone out of business.
-You can no longer buy their products.
+LIE: The Tail of the Dragon T-Shirt Shack doesn't sell T-shirts; and our business is simply overflow parking for DGMR.
 VARIATION: We don't know where you can find the Tail of the Dragon products.
-This lie was started by our major competitor and variations of the lie continue to be told to people who ask about our products.
+These lies were started by our major competitor DGMR and variations of the lie continue to be told to people who ask about our products.
 Obviously it is not true.
 We are here and and our competitor knows where we are.
 We will continue to provide our visitors honest answers to their questions .... including where to find our competitors T-shirts and souvenirs.

 MYTH: The Tail of the Dragon is closed at times to allow racing We have heard this myth repeated many times over the years.
 The road has been closed at times, but for 15 minutes maximum .
 This was to allow filming of ads or movies.
 The road has never been closed to allow any kind of racing.